ROCm/HIP/docs/reference/programming_model.rst

   Cooperative group thread hierarchy.

+Multi Grid
-* Multi Grid is an abstraction of potentially multiple simultaneous launches of the same kernel over multiple devices.
+  An abstraction of potentially multiple simultaneous launches of the same kernel over multiple devices.
 Grids inside a multi device kernel launch need not be of uniform size, thus allowing taking into account different device capabilities and preferences.

   .. deprecated:: 5.0

     The performance hit of implementing cooperative groups spanning multiple devices proved to outweigh the provided convenience, hence the use of Multi Grid is discouraged.

+Grid
-* Same as the :ref:`inherent_thread_model` Grid entity.
+  Same as the :ref:`inherent_thread_model` Grid entity.
 The ability to synchronize over a grid requires the kernel to be launched using the Cooperative Groups API.

+Cluster block
-* The defining feature of a cluster or block cluster is that all threads in a cluster will share a common set of distributed shared memory which they may use to share data or synchronize with oneanother.
+  The defining feature of a cluster or block cluster is that all threads in a cluster will share a common set of distributed shared memory which they may use to share data or synchronize with oneanother.

+Block
-* Same as the :ref:`inherent_thread_model` Block entity.
+  Same as the :ref:`inherent_thread_model` Block entity.

 .. note::